tmonks/100-days-of-code/log.md

 Started going through the Node and Express exercises in the Web Developer Bootcamp Udemy course, and I'm really glad I did.
 I love #freeCodeCamp, but I feel like the material in this section was really sparse, and I'm learning a lot more from this video course

 Also got my files reorganized, and learned how to start a Node and Express project from scratch and run it locally.
 Starting to feel like I'm getting the hang of it now.
 Can't wait to keep going.

+## Day 84: November 23, Saturday
+D84 #100DaysOfCode
+Spent much of the day obsessing over another Codewars kata.
+I solved it using recursion, but it was too slow and timed out on some tests😌 Thankfully, I came up with a better approach and got it mostly working, or I wouldn't have been able to sleep!

+## Day 85: November 24, Sunday
+D85 #100DaysOfCode
+Completed the 4kyu #codewar kata I started this weekend.
+Started working on a Scratch game for an Hour of Code I'm planning to do with my daughter's 4th grade class.
+Trying to come up with something simple enough to do in an hour, yet exciting for 9 year olds.